Navid200/xDrip/docs/Nightscout/NS_GCProject.md

 ![](./images/Country.png)
 On the registration second page, choose individual.
 Enter your address.
 Enter your credit card details.
 Start free trial.

-You will be asked to decribe yourself.
+You will be asked to describe yourself.
 Answer the questions and click on Done.

 ![](./images/GoogleCloud.png)